brianhouse/art_and_code/units/3_nonlinearity/description.md

 _Adventure_ subsequently became a touchstone of nerd and hacker culture, and together with its immediate successors such as [_Zork_](https://en.wikipedia.org/wiki/Zork) (play [here](https://playclassic.games/games/adventure-dos-games-online/play-zork-great-underground-empire-online/play)), were highly influential on the development of later computer games, online role-playing, and today's virtual spaces.

 Contemporary artists also began taking advantage of the possibilities for nonlinearity offered by digital media.
-Lynn Hershman Leeson's [_LORNA_](https://zkm.de/en/media/video/lynn-hershman-leeson-lorna-1979) (1979) is a prominent example.
+Lynn Hershman Leeson's [_LORNA_](https://zkm.de/en/media/video/lynn-hershman-leeson-lorna-1979) (1979) is a preeminent example.
 Visitors to the gallery encounter a woman on a TV screen, and using the remote control, they navigate through her psychology to one of several possible results.

 <p align="center">
   <img src="context/5_lorna.jpg" width=500 /><br />